mathias/mathias.github.com/source/_posts/2013-08-03-building-a-chording-keyboard-lessons-learned-and-progress-so-far.markdown

 I've got a lot of projects, and I put them down regularly to focus on something else.
 That list of projects continues to grow and grow.
 So I don't feel very guilty that I've put down this project for awhile and am just now picking it up again.
 I'm making good progress, and find it interesting rather than frustrating, so I will continue work on it.

 In truth, this project doesn't really represent much value outside of the things I'm learning as I go.
-I have no ambitions of turning this into a commercial product, and while some people might find my notes here useful, I'm not trying to make a repeatable project here.
+I have no ambitions of turning this into a commercial product, and while some people might find my notes here useful, I'm not trying to make a repeatable project that others can build part-for-part.
 Is it worth it?
 Definitely.
 Is it for everyone?
 Probably not.

 One thing I'd like to do after completing this device is begin work on a custom computer.
-Specifically, I want to learn enough digital logic concepts to design a whole computer in a language like Verilog or vHDL, and then burn it into a FPGA board.
+Specifically, I want to learn enough digital logic concepts to design a whole computer in a language like Verilog or VHDL, and then burn the design into a FPGA board.

 Such a computer would **not** be intended to compete with your Core i7 quad core -- I'm thinking of implementing a unique architecture with the overall processing capability of something like an early 80's microcomputer.
 It would be interesting, but not entirely useful for day-to-day computing.